rjdverse/.github/profile/README.md

 rjdverse is an organization dedicated to creating **R packages giving access to JDemetra+** algorithms.

-[JDemetra+](https://github.com/jdemetra) is a versatile time series analysis software, whose core routines are written in Java and also accessible via a Graphical User Interface (Graphical User Interface).
+[JDemetra+](https://github.com/jdemetra) is a versatile time series analysis software, whose core routines are written in Java and also accessible via a Graphical User Interface (GUI).

 [[Documentation]](https://jdemetra-new-documentation.netlify.app/) | [[Blog]](https://jdemetra-universe-blog.netlify.app/)